superyhee/claude-ui-copilot/README.md

    cd server
    ```

-3. Open the .env file and
+3. Set anthropic or bedrock key in the .env file
    - Rename the .env.example file to .env.
    - Replace ANTHROPIC_KEY with your actual Anthropic api key or replace AK and SK with you AWS account.
    - If running within Docker, set the parameter IS_DOCKER_ENV to true, otherwise set it to false.